Bio3SS/Lectures/README.md

 * Set up an imageDrop
 	* Put Dushoff's 3SS Dropbox into ~/Dropbox/3SS _or_
 	* Put it elsewhere and link to it (see local.mk in Makefile) _or_
-	* make your own Dropbox called 3SS and see what happens (things in webpix should be fetched, unless some links outdated; not sure what will happen with my_images)
+	* make your own Dropbox called 3SS and see what happens (things in webpix should be fetched, unless some links outdated; not sure what will happen with my_images) _or_
-	* some hybrid (you might want webpix to _not_ be a Dropbox for example, and just use my_images Dropbox)
+	* some hybrid approach (you might want webpix to _not_ be a Dropbox for example, and just use my_images Dropbox)

 ## Making